462d Air Expeditionary Group: 462d Strategic Aerospace Wing

 In 1962, in order to perpetuate the lineage of many currently inactive bombardment units with illustrious World War II records, Headquarters SAC received authority from Headquarters USAF to discontinue its Major Command controlled (MAJCON) strategic wings that were equipped with combat aircraft and to activate Air Force controlled (AFCON) units, most of which were inactive at the time, but could carry a lineage and history.
-As a result, the 4170th wing was replaced by the newly constituted 462d Strategic Aerospace Wing, which assumed its mission, personnel, and equipment on 1 February 1963.

 The 768th Bombardment Squadron, one of the unit's World War II historical bomb squadrons, replaced the 327th Bombardment Squadron, which was inactivated.
 The 829th Medical Group, 47th Munitions Maintenance Squadron and the 43d Air Refueling Squadron were reassigned to the 462d.
 Component support units of the 4170th Wing were replaced by units with numerical designation of the newly established 462d Wing.
 Each of the new units assumed the personnel, equipment, and mission of its predecessor.
-Under the Dual Deputate organization, all flying and maintenance squadrons were directly assigned to the wing, so no operational group element was activated.
+Under the Dual Deputy organization, all flying and maintenance squadrons were directly assigned to the wing, so no operational group element was activated.